 2. Reward customer loyalty with loyalty rewards

 This is most probably something you’re already a part of at your favourite coffee shops or grocery stores.
 You’ll get punch cards or sticker sheets where you’ll accumulate stamps and stickers for purchasing something.
 And if you collect enough, you’ll get to exchange them for free items.
-This is a really good example of loyalty rewards or program where your customers are incentivised to come back and make repeat purchases because they look forward to receiving the reward.
+It’s so simple yet so effective!

 Rewards don’t necessarily have to come from your own shop or pocket.
 You can team up with other local businesses to offer vouchers or free gifts.
 We even have a guide on how you can do that.
 The point of a reward program is to make them feel like all their purchases lead up to something more than just the product they bought from you.
 Plus, who doesn’t like free gifts?